-This is when the tips come or ‘splay’ apart when put together (base-to-base, like you’re carrying them).
+This is when the tips ‘splay’ apart when put together (base-to-base, like you’re carrying them).
 It can be at the tips only or both tips & tails (I’ve never seen a tail-only rocker).
 The term “early rise” just means it has subtle rocker.
 Skis can have both camber (see above) and rocker/early-rise.

 The more “rocker” a ski has, the more the float in the powder, the ‘looser’ (i.e. easier to smear around when flat-footed) feel and less grip on groomers you will have (because more of the edge is suspended off the snow).
 A ski with rocker/early-rise tends to be more forgiving but you’ll trade off some of that eye-watering grip & rip you get with a full camber ski.

 *Reverse rocker is a joke.
 It’s the same as saying “camber” so if anyone ever tells you their skis have ‘reverse rocker’, you can give them a nice pat on the back and walk away.

 Sidecut is a skier’s term for how quickly a ski will turn.
 The lower the number, the “zippier” the ski will be.
 The higher the number, the more stable it will be when making larger, arcing turns.